camlab-bioml/genbait/README.md

 GENBAIT is a Python package designed for bait (feature) selection in proximity labeling data using genetic algorithms.

-A **preprint** describing the method and introducing a novel benchmarking platform is available:
+A manuscript describing the method and introducing a novel benchmarking platform is available:
 [Kasmaeifar et al. (Nature Communications, 2025) _Computational design and evaluation of optimal bait sets for scalable proximity proteomics_](https://www.nature.com/articles/s41467-025-64383-1)

 ---